The 7 Hormones You Should Be Testing

 2. Progesterone

-Progesterone is the other main hormone in your menstrual cycle, especially in the luteal phase!
-When ovulation happens, progesterone is produced!
-It's mainly produced by your ovaries, but also the adrenal glands.
-When fertilization doesn't happen, your progesterone levels drop and signals the start of your period.
+Progesterone is the other main hormone in your menstrual cycle, especially in the luteal phase.
+When ovulation happens, something called the corpus luteum (think of it as an egg shell) begins to produce progesterone.
+And will continue to do so in the early stages of pregnancy.
+When fertilization doesn't happen, your progesterone levels drop, and signals the start of your period.

 How progesterone works